Statute Law Revision and Civil Procedure Act 1883: Repealed enactments

-Section 4 of the act repealed the enactments mentioned in Part II of the schedule to the Civil Procedure Repeal Act 1879 (42 & 43 Vict. c.
+Section 4 of the act repealed the enactments mentioned in part II of the schedule to the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c.
 59).

 Section 5 of the act included several safeguards to ensure that the repeal does not negatively affect existing rights or ongoing legal matters.
 Specifically, any legal rights, privileges, or remedies already obtained under the repealed laws, as well as any legal proceedings or principles established by them, remain unaffected.
 Section 5 of the act also ensured that repealed enactments that have been incorporated into other laws would continue to have legal effect in those contexts.
 This was included to prevent an accidental repeal of a power which ought to be preserved, that Lord Cairn's Act is still in force and that the Court Division can award damages in lieu of injunction.

 Section 6 of the act provided that: